apache/felix/healthcheck/README.md

 based on their tags (positive and negative selection, see the `HealthCheckFilter` mention above).

 The DEBUG logs of health checks can optionally be displayed, and an option allows for showing only health checks that have a non-OK status.

+## Servlet Filters

+### Service Unavailable Filter

+For health states of the system that mean that requests can only fail it is possible to configure a Service Unavailable Filter that will cut off all requests if certain tags are in a `CRITICAL` or `TEMPORARILY_UNAVAILABLE` status.
+Typical usecases are startup/shutdown and deployments.
+Other scenarios include maintenance processes that require request processing of certain servlets to be stalled (the filter can be configured to be active on arbitrary paths).
+It is possible to configure a custom response text/html.

+Configure the factory configuration with PID `org.apache.felix.hc.core.impl.filter.ServiceUnavailableFilter` with specific parameters to activate the Service Unavailable Filter, see metatype annotations for documentation of specific configuration properties.

+### Adding ad hoc results during request processing

+For certain scenarios it is useful to add a health check dynamically for a specific tag durign request processing, e.g. it can be useful during deployment requests (the tag(s) being added can be queried by e.g. load balancer or Service Unavailable Filter.

+To achieve this configure the factory configuration with PID `org.apache.felix.hc.core.impl.filter.AdhocResultDuringRequestProcessingFilter` with specific parameters, see metatype annotations for documentation of specific configuration properties.